Alamin951/Study/Java/reactive/webflux.md

 ## Applicability

 Spring MVC and Spring WebFlux works together to expand the available options.
+Designed for continuity and consistency with each other.

 ![MVC-VS-WebFlux](../images/spring-mvc-and-webflux-venn.png)

+### ***Important Points***
+- If MCV application works fine then there is no need to change to webFlux